-The Housing Element is Chapter 9 of the City's General Plan.
-The City of La Cañada Flintridge has prepared a draft 6th Cycle Housing Element, which will cover the eight-year planning period beginning October 2021 through October 2029.
-The Draft Housing Element is available for review on the City's website at www.cityoflcf.org/housing-element-update/ and at City Hall during public hours of Monday through Thursday from 7AM to 5PM and Friday 8AM to 5PM.
+The full text of the Draft Land Use Element Amendment, Zone Code Amendment and Downtown Village Specific Plan Amendment are available for review on the City's website at www.cityoflcf.org/housing-elementupdate/ and at City Hall during public hours of Monday through Thursday from 7AM to 5PM and Friday 8AM to 5PM.

 The City is primarily built out.
 However, as is required by state Housing Element law, the City has identified sites that could accommodate La Cañada Flintridge's future housing needs in accordance with the 6th Cycle RHNA.
-Appendix A (Sites Inventory) provides a list of the vacant and underutilized properties in the City.
-With very little vacant land left in La Cañada Flintridge, the City's strategy is to identify remaining vacant properties and underutilized sites, primarily focusing along the Foothill Boulevard corridor, with one site located on Verdugo Boulevard.
+Housing Element Update Appendix C contains the Sites Inventory which is a list of the vacant and underutilized properties in the City.
+With very little vacant land left in La Cañada Flintridge, the City's strategy as outlined in the 6th Cycle HEU was to identify remaining vacant properties and underutilized sites, focusing along the Foothill Boulevard corridor.

-The Housing Element Update (HEU) is intended to assist the City in meeting its share of the regional housing needs, to implement the City's General Plan Housing Element relative to the provision of housing units for all economic sectors of its population, and to plan for affordable housing in both rental and forsale housing consistent with provisions of the California Government Code.
+The HEU is intended to assist the City in meeting its share of the regional housing needs, to implement the City's General Plan Housing Element relative to the provision of housing units for all economic sectors of its population, and to plan for affordable housing in both rental and for-sale housing consistent with provisions of the California Government Code.

-It is important to note that compliance with the assigned RHNA is essentially non-discretionary for the local jurisdiction.
-Further, the RHNA is an eight year planning goal not a housing production requirement.
+Compliance with the assigned RHNA is essentially non-discretionary for the local jurisdiction.
+Further, the RHNA is an eight-year planning goal, not a housing production requirement.
 The HEU does not grant any development entitlements or authorize construction development.
 No physical development, construction or other ground disturbance is proposed at this time.
 Therefore, no direct physical impacts to the environment would occur from HEU adoption.

 To satisfy and meet the RHNA planning goal assigned to the City by the Southern California Association of Governments (SCAG), the City completed a Citywide parcel-specific land inventory that includes sites capable of accommodating the 6th Cycle RHNA allocation.
 These sites are shown in Figures C-1 through C-6 of Appendix C of the HEU.
-In total, the housing opportunity sites inventory includes 96 candidate housing sites, 11 of which are new to the 6th Cycle RHNA 2021-2019 HEU.
+In total, the housing opportunity sites inventory includes 96 candidate housing sites, 11 of which are new to the 6th Cycle RHNA 2021-2029 HEU.